appollosputnik/aerodynamicCodeBase/README.md

 Date: 14/07/2022
 1. Now do the process of yesterday and you will see more refined and smoothened curve airfoil and convex hull of the anchors.

-Date: 21/07/2022

-1. A complete new tab is designed to calculate the Aerodynamic coefficients, as CL~Alpha & Power curve etc and few more, this tab is supposed to be the dynamic plot of curve using which we can visualize the progress of any Aerodynamic coefficient over abcissa.